bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "Okay...
 Ehm, tell me what happened", Adrex said, as Victoria had started to rub her temples.

 She let go of her head, and held her hands in the air for a second, before she spun around towards the scroll on the ground.
+A firmness entered her voice along with frustrations.

 "We received a complaint!
 The customer was *not* happy, and have said they will never buy anything from us again".
-She had picked up the scroll, and started waving it in the air, before she slammed in down on the table.
+She had picked up the scroll, and started waving it in the air, before she slammed it down on the table.

 That was indeed bad news, Adrex thought to himself.
 If the customer had even taken the time to write the twins, it must have been a really bad experience they had had.